Harry Bowman: Outlaws

 According to Philip Reich of the Detroit Police Department motorcycle gang unit, who first encountered Bowman in 1980: "At the time, he lived in the Outlaws clubhouse [on the east side of Detroit], but he hung out in a topless bar called the Please Station, a little hole in the wall on Seven Mile, just west of Van Dyke.
 Taco went there quite a bit; in those days, a lot of the bikers were agents to the strippers."
 Reich described Bowman as "a very interesting, bright guy" and said of him: "I can't say I admired what he did for a living, but I admired his leadership abilities."
 In addition to illegal enterprises, Bowman and the Detroit Outlaws also ran a motorcycle repair facility and a T-shirt shop in the Eastern Market.
 One popular T-shirt design that Bowman sold featured two pistols pointing at the Renaissance Center with the caption: "Visit Detroit, Murder City."
-Another design worn and distributed by Bowman proclaimed "Snitches are a dying breed", an Outlaws motto.
+Another design worn and distributed by Bowman proclaimed: "Snitches are a dying breed", an Outlaws motto.

-On March 3, 1982, Bowman allegedly killed Arthur Allen "Good Old Speed" Vincent, a probationary member of the Dayton Outlaws, for "running his mouth".
-Vincent's decomposed body was discovered in a wooded area on Old Tomoka Road in Ormond Beach, Florida, and an autopsy revealed he had died by homicide.
+On March 3, 1982, Bowman allegedly killed 38-year-old Arthur Allen "Good Old Speed" Vincent, a probationary member of the Dayton Outlaws, for "running his mouth" at an Outlaws party during Daytona Beach Bike Week in Daytona Beach, Florida.
+Vincent was last seen entering a car with Bowman, Raymond "Roach" Ravalee and another Outlaw after bragging about crimes.
+He was then shot execution-style in the back of the head.
+Vincent's decomposing body was discovered on March 8, 1982, by a Florida Power & Light crew in a ditch in a wooded area on Old Tomoka Road in Ormond Beach near Interstate 95.
+An autopsy revealed he had died by homicide.
 The murder remains unsolved.